Energy policy of the Soviet Union: Stagnation of the USSR Energy Industry

 From the early-1960s to the mid-1970s energy production, consumption, and net exports increased for the Soviet Union.
 Growth in energy demand had reached a stable pace comparable to that of Western Nations of the time.
 In the late-1970s, both coal and oil production began to stagnate.
 This continued into the 1980s.
+By end of the Cold War, Soviet leadership formulated Falin-Kvitsinsky Doctrine which assumed that the military influence of the Soviet Union within the Warsaw Pact countries would not be sustained against the declining economy of the USSR, and should be replaced with the dependence of the countries on Soviet oil and gas.

-The USSR also suffered from a lack of demand by Capitalist Nations and their previous colonial holdings in developing countries.
+The USSR also suffered from a lack of demand by capitalist nations and their previous colonial holdings in developing countries.
 This dynamic changed upon the completion of the USSR natural gas pipeline from Western Siberia to Germany.
 This created an efficient and effective route to transport liquefied natural gas (LNG).
 Seeing the political influence that the Soviet Union would gain over Western Europe, President Reagan attempted to stop this project but failed.
 Nevertheless, the overall growth rate of Soviet energy production and consumption steadily declined post-1975.
 This difficulty came from the supply-side.

 Policy Guiding Industry

-The Politburo, or main policy-making group in the Soviet Union, provided policy-makers a general outline to guide national policy.
-This group consisted of Top Soviet Leaders and was headed by the General Secretary.
+The Politburo, or the main policy-making group in the Soviet Union, provided policy-makers a general outline to guide national policy.
+This group consisted of top Soviet Leaders and was headed by the General Secretary.
 This ‘big picture’ scope was then taken up by the Ministries and Committees involved in economic development and all the major industries within the USSR.
 These groups worked with the enterprises that actually carried out the resource production in order to form operational goals for them.
 This conversion from conceptual to exact directives was not always effective at providing the appropriate remedy when problems arose.

 A lot of the issues in stagnation began with faulty planning.
 Policies that led to the large-scale implementation of techniques such a water-flooding reservoirs had initial benefits and were administratively efficient.
 In the short-term, this approach was effective and increased recovery rates for USSR reservoirs above American reservoirs, but caused issues later in the life-cycle of the sites.
-Since companies could not go bankrupt in the Soviet Communist system, subsidies and losses were covered by the state.
+Since companies could not go bankrupt in the Soviet planned economy, subsidies and losses were covered by the state.
 The lack of winners and losers amongst Soviet companies led to a pattern of USSR enterprises lacking innovation in drilling techniques.
 This was effective on a domestic scale, but not when compared to the efficiency of international competitors.